SeyoungKimLab/Ornaments/README.md

 cat transcriptome.vcf | awk '$1 ~ /^#/ {print $0;next} {print $0 | "sort -k1,1 -k2,2n"}' > sorted.transcriptome.vcf
 ```

-You should replace `transcriptome.vcf` with your file names.
-Upon merging and sorting, we can use the provided script
+You should replace `transcriptome.vcf` with your file name.

 ## Ornament personalized transcriptome
-The script `create_personalized_transcriptome.py` modifies the reference transcriptome and produces ornament personalized transcriptome or diploid personalized transcriptome.
+The script `create_personalized_transcriptome.py` modifies the reference transcriptome with the variant information that was prepared above, and produces ornament personalized transcriptome.
+This script can also be used to generate a diploid personalized transcriptome.

 ```
 Usage: python3 create_personalized_transcriptome.py -f <file_tr> -v <file_vcf> -t <opt> -o <file_ptr> -s <SAMPLE>

 -f <file_tr>: 		input reference transcriptome file
--v <file_vcf>:		input VCF file for variants in transcriptome coordinates -t <opt>: 		set opt to ornaments for ornament personalized transcriptome or
+-v <file_vcf>:		input VCF file for variants in transcriptome coordinates -t <opt>: 		set <opt> to ornaments for ornament personalized transcriptome or
 			to diploid for diploid personalized transcriptome -o <file_ptr>:		output file containing ornament or diploid personalized transcriptome -s <SAMPLE>: 		the sample name in the VCF file, i.e. "HG00405" -k <kmer_len>: 		the length of kmer to use for ornament transcriptome construction, default = 31
 ```

+[Comment]: About the option -s `<SAMPLE>`, is it one sample out of many samples in `<file_vcf>`? i.e., is the SAMPLE name coming from inside of file_vcf?

 Diploid personalized transcriptome contains left (suffixed by `_L`) and right
 (suffixed by `_R`) alleles for each transcript,
 wherein the phased variants have been imputed into each transcript.

-`SAMPLE.ornament.fa`, output of this script, input file to Ornaments
+The output file of this script `<file_ptr>` contains the ornament personalized transcriptome to be used as an input file to Ornaments.
-__Ornaments__ expands the functionality of kallisto, meaning it functions differently
+Ornaments expands the functionality of kallisto, meaning it functions differently
-only if `SAMPLE.ornament.fa` is provided as input.
+only if `<file_ptr>` is provided as input.
 Otherwise, with a reference transcriptome,
-it should behave the exact same as kallisto.
+it should behave exactly the same as kallisto.

 Example usage to create ornament personalized transcriptome:
 ```